Stanhope Bayne-Jones: Career

+Bayne-Jones was elected to the American Philosophical Society in 1944.

 As a member of the United States Surgeon General's Advisory Committee on Smoking and Health, he had a significant role in the 1964 report linking smoking to cancer.

 Bayne-Jones was the subject of a biography in 1992.

 Bayne-Jones Community Hospital at the US Army's Fort Polk is named in his honor, as is a professorship at Johns Hopkins University School of Medicine.

 His papers were donated to the United States National Library of Medicine in the late 1960s.

-Bayne-Jones was the first master of Yale University's Trumbull College from 1932 to 1938.
+Bayne-Jones was the first master at Yale University's Trumbull College from 1932 to 1938.

 Decorations

 Shown below is the ribbon bar of Bayne-Jones as a Brigadier general: